cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 Despite the recommendations to change and tune this value, almost all the cases we have examined during support incidents or community issues show that this value is left unchanged.
-Given that this parameter influences the startup of a PostgreSQL instance, a low value of `startDelay` would cause Postgres to never reach a consistent recovery state and be restarted indefinitely.
+Given that this parameter influences the startup of a PostgreSQL instance, a low value of `startDelay` would cause Postgres never to reach a consistent recovery state and be restarted indefinitely.

 For this reason, `startDelay` has been [raised by default to 3600 seconds](https://github.com/cloudnative-pg/cloudnative-pg/commit/4f4cd96bc6f8e284a200705c11a2b41652d58146), the equivalent of 1 hour.

-You can restore a similar behavior, based on startup probes instead of initially delayed liveness probes, by explicitly setting:
+You can achieve similar behavior using the startup probe instead of liveness probes with an initial delay by explicitly setting:

 ```yaml
 spec: